Sly231/SoilWeatherPredictor/README.md

 7. **Using SHAP (SHapley Additive exPlanations)**:
    - SHAP is used to explain **why** the model is making certain predictions by showing the contribution of each input feature (like temperature or humidity).
-   - You reshape the data to a 2D format (samples, features) for SHAP analysis.
+   - Reshape the data to a 2D format (samples, features) for SHAP analysis.
    - SHAP values provide insights into how much each feature affects the predicted soil moisture, offering **interpretability** to users who want to understand **how the model makes decisions**.

 ### Code Output: